How much does it cost to learn to drive?

 Cost: Prices vary, and insurance providers will generally offer packages to cover you for a couple of months.

 Please note, MoneySuperMarket does not offer specialist learner driver cover.
-To find companies that do, search online or contact an insurance broker.
+To find companies that do, search online or contact an

 If all goes according to plan, you’ve passed your theory and practical driving test, and you are now a qualified driver!